feng-zhang0712/mole/2025/english/support-worker-interview.md

 - **Physically Healthy**: I’m physically healthy, I don’t smoke or drink, I stay active through regular exercise, so I’m confident in manual handling tasks.
 - **Patient and Calm**: I’m patient and calm, which helps me build trust with clients and handle challenging situations.

-I’m excited to use my skills and positive attitude to make a difference in clients’ lives, and contribute to your team.
+I’m excited to use my skills and positive attitudes to make a difference in clients’ lives and contribute to your team.

 ### Why do you choose to work as a support worker?